conceptcartography/conceptcartography/docs/concepts/cognitive-epistemic-value.md

 ## 📚 References

-- Carrier, Martin.
+- 'Carrier, Martin.
 “Values and Objectivity in Science: Value-Ladenness, Pluralism and the Epistemic Attitude.”
-Science & Education 22, no. 10 (2013): 2547–68. https: doi.org/10.1007/s11191-012-9481-5.
+Science & Education 22, no. 10 (2013): 2547–68. https: doi.org/10.1007/s11191-012-9481-5.'
-- Longino, Helen E. “Cognitive and Non-Cognitive Values in Science: Rethinking the Dichotomy.”
+- 'Longino, Helen E. “Cognitive and Non-Cognitive Values in Science: Rethinking the Dichotomy.”
 In Feminism, Science, and the Philosophy of Science, edited by Lynn
   Hankinson Nelson and Jack Nelson.
-Springer, 1996. https:doi.org/10.1007/978-94-009-1742-2_3.
+Springer, 1996. https:doi.org/10.1007/978-94-009-1742-2_3.'

 ---